-State Senator says Gov Greitens looking into parole board after “unprofessional” behavior
+State Parole Board member resigns amid uproar over behavior at prisoner hearings

 The report was compiled before Precythe was announced as the department director in December by then Governor-elect Greitens.
 Nasheed said Governor Greitens told her over the weekend he agreed that prisoners had been mistreated by Ruzicka and the unnamed employee.

+Greitens released a statement following Ruzicka’s resignation, in which the actions of Precythe and Jones.

+“The reports of Mr. Ruzicka’s actions were disturbing.
+Playing games at parole board hearings is unacceptable behavior.
+I’m grateful to Board Chairman Kenny Jones and Director Anne Precythe for their leadership.
+Our criminal justice system must keep people safe and protect the dignity of all Missourians.”

 Ruzicka, a former Republican State Representative from Mt.
 Vernon, was appointed to the board in 2012 by former Democratic Governor Jay Nixon.
-He makes $85,000 in his position.
+He made $85,000 in his position.
 Board members serve six-year terms.